vicrg33/web_monitor/README.md

 * **"idx_element"**: int, the index of the element (that match attrib_key-attrib_value) that will be tracked.
 Will only be used if "all_elements" is false
 * **"only_check_attribute"**: true/false, to check only the value of one attribute of the selected element
 * **"attribute_to_check"**: the name of the attribute to check for changes
+* **"login_needed"**: true/false, to work with websites that require a login.
+If true, browser metadata will be created to store login information (when deactivated it will automatically be deleted).
+To monitor this type of websites you have to: i) deactivate the headless mode, ii) start the web monitor program and pause the script when the browser is opened **FOR THE WEBSITE THAT REQUIRES LOGIN**, iii) log in to the website, iv) stop the web monitor program, v) activate headless mode, and vi) all done! you can start the web monitor program normally.

 **EXAMPLE**
 ```sh